 - Tender and moist fish without the fear of over or undercooking

 - Keeps warm until you are ready to serve and I always serve it right out of the Instant Pot.
-No need to wash a seperate serving dish
+No need to wash a separate serving dish

-- Biggest advantage of all – no fishy smell in your kitchen
+- The biggest advantage of all - no fishy smell in your kitchen

 I recommend using extra long-grain white basmati rice for making Biryani dishes.
 I have been using Kohinoor extra long-grain basmati rice which when cooked makes fluffy long-grain rice with each grain being separate.
 Some other brands that I like are Royal, Tilda and Daawat - just make sure to buy the extra long-grain variety for making Biryani and Pulao.
 Most Indian grocery stores will carry these brands and usually is the best place to buy basmati rice.

 - Bone-in fish steaks hold up really well in Biryani dishes.
-I like to use salmon, halibut or king fish steaks.
-Ask the fish monger for 1 to 1.5 inch thick steaks thats are about the same size.
+I like to use salmon, halibut, or kingfish steaks.
+Ask the fishmonger for 1 to 1.5 inch thick steaks that are about the same size.

 - Frozen fish will also work well for this recipe.
 Follow the same cook times.
 The fish will mostly thaw during marination.

-Lemony sweet flavors of fresh dill compliments seafood dishes and adds rich flavors to this Biryani.
-Dill has many nutritional benefits – it is a good source of vitamin A, calcium, minerals and are packed with dietary fiber.
+Lemony sweet flavors of fresh dill complement seafood dishes and add rich flavors to this Biryani.
+Dill has many nutritional benefits - it is a good source of vitamin A, calcium, minerals and is packed with dietary fiber.
 Fresh dill is widely used in India and my favorite recipes using dill are Garlic Dill Lentils and Dill Dhokli.
 Although I highly recommend adding dill, you can also skip it if you do not have it.